 3. Content Marketing Generates Long-term Results

-Content marketing campaigns must be planned on a much longer timescale than other marketing techniques.
-Some people consider this a negative, but being a slow burner offers huge benefits too.
+Content marketing programs must be planned on a much longer timescale than other marketing techniques (we plan for a whole year!)

 Content marketing builds traffic and rankings that you own.
 This may happen very gradually, but once you start seeing the results you want, you’re not going to lose them overnight.

 The time and money you invest in content marketing now will continue paying dividends well into the future.
-A single piece of content that might have cost you a couple of hundred dollars to produce could end up generating business and leads worth tens or hundreds of thousands of dollars for years to come.
+A single piece of content that might have cost you a couple of hundred dollars to produce could end up generating the magic of compounding results: business and leads worth tens or hundreds of thousands of dollars for years to come.

 PPC, on the other hand, is most definitely a short-term strategy.
 You’ll see the results immediately but if you want to keep having success, you’ll need to keep going.